 Increased enrollment again rendered the Baronne Street facilities inadequate.
 In the fall of 1926, classes were begun in the newly constructed Jesuit High School on Carrollton Avenue between Banks and Palmyra Streets.
-An extension of the Palmyra Street wing was completed in 1953 and the improvements provided students with additional space for the cafeteria, library, and band room, along with a new auditorium and chapel.
+An extension of the Palmyra Street wing was completed in 1953, and the improvements provided students with additional space for the cafeteria, library, and band room, along with a new auditorium and chapel.
 The large chapel was named the Chapel of the North American Martyrs, in honor of the many Jesuits who sacrificed their lives while teaching and spreading the Gospel of Jesus Christ.

 A recreation center and gym was constructed on Banks Street across from the school in 1957 and provided facilities for the athletic teams and the physical education program.
-A spacious Resource Center, featuring the library, additional classrooms, and science facilities was built in 1974.
-The Resource Center, located opposite the main entrance on Carrollton Avenue, was constructed in response to increased enrollment and further individualization of instruction.
+In 1974 Jesuit constructed additional classrooms and science facilities.
+The Resource Center, featuring a spacious library, was also constructed in 1974 in response to increased enrollment and further individualization of instruction.

 In 1982 four floors of the Jesuits' residence on Banks Street were renovated, a project which added 10 classrooms and provided new offices for the administration and staff.
 A year later the cafeteria was enlarged.
-A new physical education facility - the Louis J. Roussel, Jr. Building - was constructed in 1986 adjacent to the existing gym and included classrooms, athletic meeting rooms, and offices for coaches.
+A new physical education facility - the Louis J. Roussel, Jr. Physical Education Building (the Roussel Building) - was constructed in 1986 adjacent to the existing gym and included classrooms, athletic meeting rooms, and offices for coaches.

 Meanwhile, properties that were part of the entire square block behind the school - bordered by S. Solomon, Banks, S. Hennessy, and Palmyra Streets - had been methodically acquired over a period of some 25 years.
-The final parcel was purchased in 2001 and Jesuit converted the entire block into a grass athletic field for team practices, P.E. classes, and other events.
+The final parcel was purchased in 2001, and Jesuit converted the entire block into a grass athletic field for team practices, P.E. classes, and other events.
 This open space was dedicated in 2005 as the Will Clark Field.

 A central air conditioning and heating system was installed in 2001 throughout much of the school as part of a \$10 million capital campaign - Tradition Guides Our Future.
-This multi-year campaign resulted in vast improvements to the school's physical plant, including the Jesuit Auditorium and the Cafeteria.
-The Traditions Campaign paid for new construction of three large computer labs, five science labs, a dozen classrooms, and renovations to modernize the school's old chemistry and physics labs.
+This multi-year campaign resulted in vast improvements to the school's physical plant, including the auditorium and the cafeteria.
+The Traditions Campaign provided for new construction of three large computer labs, five science labs, a dozen classrooms, and renovations to modernize the school's old chemistry and physics labs.